Health Management and Policy, Center for Population Health and Community Impact

 DrPH and MPH, Drexel University, MSc, De Universiteit van Amsterdam

-Jonathan Purtle is a mental health policy and services researcher who focuses on how evidence-based interventions can be most effectively disseminated, implemented, and sustained to reduce health inequalities.
-He is currently the Principal Investigator of a R21 from the National Institute of Mental Health that is exploring strategies to improve how mental health evidence is communicated to state policymakers.
+Jonathan is Principal Investigator in a study, funded by the Robert Wood Johnson Foundation, that is testing the effects of strategic frames about toxic stress on public and policymaker support for child development policies and stigma towards children and families.
+He is also currently the Principal Investigator of a R21 from the National Institute of Mental Health that is exploring strategies to improve how mental health evidence is communicated to state policymakers.
 He is also leading a Robert Wood Johnson Foundation-funded project that is examining activities to reduce health inequities in US cities and counties.

 Jonathan received his DrPH in Health Management & Policy from the Dornsife School of Public Health and holds a master's degree in sociology from the De Universiteit van Amsterdam and an MPH from Drexel.
-His research has been published in journals such as Annals of Internal Medicine, American Journal of Preventive Medicine, American Journal of Public Health, Journal of Traumatic Stress, Public Health Reports, and Social Science & Medicine.
+His research has been published in journals such as Implementation Science, Annals of Internal Medicine, American Journal of Preventive Medicine, American Journal of Public Health, Psychiatric Services, and Social Science & Medicine.